Loan Payment Calculator

 How to use

-1. Enter the amount you will finance (principal) after any down payment.
+1. Enter the amount you will finance as principal after any cash down payment or trade allowance has already been applied to the purchase price.

-3. Read the periodic payment (usually monthly) and total interest if displayed.
+4. Read the periodic payment (usually monthly) and, when shown, total interest across all scheduled payments.

 Examples